Lateephah/Loan-Default-Risk-Predictor-Micro-Lenders-POS-Agents-Nigeria-/README.md

 Weight) achieves higher raw recall (72.3% vs 62.1%), but at a steep cost: it wrongly flags **28.7%** of genuinely good borrowers as risky, versus **14.8%** for XGBoost.
-For a real lender, rejecting roughly 1 in 4 legitimate customers to catch slightly more defaulters would likely undermine adoption and work against the financial-inclusion goal this project targets — so XGBoost's more balanced trade-off was chosen as the deployed model.
+For a real lender, rejecting roughly 1 in 4 legitimate customers to catch slightly more defaulters would likely undermine adoption and work against the financial-inclusion goal this project targets, so XGBoost's more balanced trade-off was chosen as the deployed model.
 This trade-off is a business judgment as much as a technical one, and is documented transparently rather than hidden behind a single headline metric.